darkquasar/darkquasar.github.io/_posts/2018-11-10-THL04-AwesomeKB.md

 {% include note.html content="If you want to skip the TL;DR and get directly to the technical part, go to [Deploy your AwesomeKB](#deploy-your-awesomekb)" %}

 Threat Hunting is as much an operational task as it is one of research and development .
 We are constantly investigating how threat vectors work and how to best detect them in our environments.
-As such, having an organized repository with our own plabooks and hunting ideas is a **must** to keep track of the ever changing threat landscape.
+As such, having an organized repository with our own playbooks and hunting ideas is a **must** to keep track of the ever changing threat landscape.

 I always tell my students they should start developing their personal Knowledge Base(s) and treat them with the highest respect.
 Why? well, you know our profession is one of continuous new developments and information pours from all over: twitter, podcasts, blogs, colleagues, courses, etc. To be successful as a cybersec pro, you need a way to avoid [infoxication](https://en.wikipedia.org/wiki/Information_overload).